JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-11-09-why_automation_will_not_save_you.markdown

 ## 2 - You cannot automate everything

 ...
-And I am not talking about the [problem of combinatorial explosion in testing](https://www.ps.uni-saarland.de/~niehren/index.html/vorlesung/node5.html) is well known since the 1960's and has being tackled in many contexts with reasonable success.
+And I am not talking about the [problem of combinatorial explosion in testing](https://www.ps.uni-saarland.de/~niehren/index.html/vorlesung/node5.html), which is well known since the 1960's and has been tackled in many contexts with reasonable success.
 Most of us are comfortable with release a calculator software without testing every possible number in every possible operation.

-I am talking about the inherited necessity of human evaluation in testing.
+I am talking about the inerent necessity of human evaluation in testing.
 It can be seen in two moments:

 - Testing what is not being tested: